arthurclares/finops-toolkit/docs/_automation/costlab/lab/README.md

   </div>
 </details>

+## 7. Cleaning Up Idle Resources

+In previous exercises you have use the Advisor workbook to identify some unused resrouces.
+These unused resources not only add unnecessary costs but also complicate the management of the environment.
+Exercise:

+    Objective: Implement best practices for resource cleanup to optimize Northwind's cloud environment.
+    Hands-On Activity:
+        Use the Azure Advisor's Cost Optimization workbook to review the list of idle resources you identified in previous exercises.
+        Safely delete or deallocate these idle resources to reduce costs and streamline the environment.

+Tip: Some queries in the Azure Advisor workbook come with built-in functions to delete idle disks directly.
+Utilize these functions where applicable to streamline the cleanup process and ensure no unused resources are overlooked.

+Note: Ensure that you double-check the resources before deleting them to avoid accidentally removing any critical resources.

 ## 8. Backup optimization

 Just as Northwind's pizza business wouldn't store every ingredient the same way—some items require refrigeration while others can be kept on the shelf—not every virtual machine in your cloud environment needs the same backup policy.
 Efficiently managing backup policies can lead to significant cost savings and optimized resource usage.